unt-libraries/untl-metadata-documentation/docs/guides/photos.rst

 Guided Instructions: Create Records for Photographs
 ===================================================

-This page refers to records for photographs, which may include:
+This page is applicable to records for all photograph types, which may include:

 -   images captured on film as negatives or positives (slides, transparencies)
 -   images printed from negatives on paper